 “What don’t I want to see about me?”

-We all have something we would rather not see about ourselves.
+We all have something we desperately do not want to see about ourselves.
 It might be that we’re actively running from God, or perhaps we stubbornly refuse to confront sin in our life or the lives of those we love.
 It might be we have a mean streak or a raging pride problem.
-It might be an anger issue or we are inclined to take the easy way out of hard situations.
-Or, perhaps we insist on thinking the best of other people even when all the evidence is tells us not too.
+It might be an anger issue.
+Or maybe we always choose to take the easy way out of hard situations.
+Perhaps we insist on thinking the best of other people even when all the evidence is tells us not too.
 Maybe we are unwilling to admit fault or we routinely take more than we give.

 We call the stuff we don’t want to see blind spots.
 They are not blind spots.
 A blind spot is something we CANNOT see.
 The things I’m talking about are all things we simply don’t wish to see.
 The problem with calling something we refuse to see a blind spot is it neatly removes personal responsibility from the equation.
 Without understanding and owning our role in the problem nothing will change in our lives.
 We will be doomed to stunted growth and messed-up personal relationships.

-The good news in all of this is that God loves each of us more than we can even understand.
-God is rooting for all us to become the best version of ourselves.
-He wants us to succeed in all the things that matter.
+The good news in all of this is that God loves each of us more than we will ever understand this side of heaven.
+God is both working and rooting for us to become the best version of ourselves.
+He wants us to succeed in everything that matters.
 Because He loves us and wants the best for us He longs to show us the things we don’t want to see.
 He knows that seeing the things we don’t want to see is the first step in the kind of change that leads growth, maturity and self-awareness.

 So, here’s the thing.

-If we find ourselves stuck in some area of our life or keep running up against failure it’s not because of how we were raised, or because we married the wrong person.
-It’s not the fault of the temperament we were born with and it’s not because we missed out on opportunities others had.
+If we find ourselves stuck in some area of our life or keep running up against failure it’s not because we had terrible parents, or because we married the wrong person.
+It’s not the temperament we were born with and it’s not because we lacked opportunities others had.
 It’s because there is something we refuse (consciously or subconsciously) to see about ourselves.
 Because God made us and is the ultimate authority in life, solving the problem ALWAYS begins with asking Him the question.

 We just have to be willing to do something about it.